QSTheory/fftarray/README.rst

 Any array library besides NumPy like for example
 `JAX <https://github.com/jax-ml/jax?tab=readme-ov-file#installation>`__
 should be installed following their respective documentation.
-Since each of them have different approaches on how to handle for example GPU support on different operating systems we do not recommend installing them via the optional dependency groups of FFTArray.

 Citing FFTArray
 ---------------